schismtracker/schismtracker/docs/configuration.md

 `width` and `height` are the initial dimensions to use for the window, and the dimensions to return to when toggling fullscreen off.

-If you are having problems with fullscreen aspect ratio, you can try setting `want_fixed` to 1.
-This will attempt to "correct" the fullscreen resolution used by Schism.
+If `want_fixed` is set to 1, Schism will be displayed with a 4:3 aspect ratio regardless of the actual window size.

 #### Backups